 The work is a recent history of music.
 "The surprise was in the way I found myself mentioned in it," the composer explained.
 "The author gives the notable names in musical history for 600 years.
 There are but 700.
-I find my name among them, and also this statement: "He has done one particular thing better than anp other man."

-Asked what he considered his best
+I find my name among them, and also this statement: 'He has done one particular thing better than any other man.'"
+Asked what he considered his best was composed.
+"It was conceived on board the At-lantic liner Teutonic," he said.

-Asked what he considered his best march, the composer answered, quickly, "The Stars and Stripes Forever."
-He then illustrated his statement rerding the power of inspiration by garding the power successful march telling how his most successful march was composed.

-"It was conceived on board the Atlantic liner Teutonic," he said.
 "I had been in England, and had been homesick.
-Like all returning Americans I found the fire of patriotism burning strong within me as the ship headed homeward. headed homeward.
+Like all returning Amer-icans I found the fire of patriotism burning strong within me as the ship headed homeword. headed homeward.

-headed homeward.
+Asked what he considered his best march, the composer answered, quick-ly, "'The Stars and Stripes Forever.'"
+He then illustrated his statement rerding the power of inspiration by telling how his most successful march headed homeward.
 "I conceived the title and form of the composition while pacing the steamer's deck, and in the course of the voyage the march played itself in my brain fully 500 times.
-Before I landed in New York it was perfect.
+Before I landed in New York it was perfected.

-ed.
 No change was ever made in it."

-One interesting fact about Mr.

-Sousa was developed in the course

-of the interview.
-It is that though

-has composed music that has set millions of feet into joyous motion, he does not dance.
+One interesting fact about Mr. Sousa was developed in the course of the interview.
+It is that though he has composed music that has set millions of feet into joyous motion, he does not dance.
 In this he is like the great composer of waltz music, Strauss.
 But he believes dancing one of the greatest forms of exercise and mental tonic.

-"Two of the greatest things for the world in this generation," he says, "are the growth and development of dancing and of golf."
-A STATE OF THE PARTY OF THE PAR
+"Two of the greatest things for the world in this generation," he says, "are the growth and development of dancing and of golf." and the second through without a single discordant note or mistake.
+It was an exhibition calculated to make a conductor proud."

-Or min Star 10/17